 Melvyn Bragg and guests discuss the history of ideas

-Professor of History at the University of East Anglia
+Marshal Foch Professor of French Literature at the University of Oxford

-Senior Lecturer in American Studies at University of Manchester
+Lecturer in Early Modern History at the University of Hull

 Producer: Simon Tillotson